Boris Yeltsin: 1960–1975: early membership of the Communist Party

-1976–1985: First Secretary of the Sverdlovsk Oblast
+1976–1985: First Secretary of Sverdlovsk Oblast

 In October 1976, Ryabov was promoted to a new position in Moscow.
 He recommended that Yeltsin replace him as the First Secretary of the Party Committee in Sverdlovsk Oblast.
 Leonid Brezhnev, who then led the Soviet Union as General Secretary of the party's Central Committee, interviewed Yeltsin personally to determine his suitability and agreed with Ryabov's assessment.
 At the Central Committee's recommendation, the Sverdlovsk obkom then unanimously voted to appoint Yeltsin as its first secretary.
-This made him one of the youngest provincial first secretaries in the RSFSR, and gave him significant power within the province.
+This made him one of the youngest provincial first secretaries in the Russian SFSR, and gave him significant power within the province.

 Where possible, Yeltsin tried to improve consumer welfare in the province, arguing that it would make for more productive workers.
 Under his provincial leadership, work started on various construction and infrastructure projects in the city of Sverdlovsk, including a subway system, the replacement of its barracks housing, new theaters and a circus, the refurbishment of its 1912 opera house, and youth housing projects to build new homes for young families.
 In September 1977, Yeltsin carried out orders to demolish the Ipatiev House, the location where the Romanov royal family had been killed in 1918, over the government's fears that it was attracting growing foreign and domestic attention.
 He was also responsible for punishing those living in the province who wrote or published material that the Soviet government considered to be seditious or damaging to the established order.

 Yeltsin sat on the civil-military collegium of the Urals Military District and attended its field exercises.
 In October 1978, the Ministry of Defence gave him the rank of colonel.
 Also in 1978, Yeltsin was elected without opposition to the Supreme Soviet.
 In 1979 Yeltsin and his family moved into a five-room apartment at the Working Youth Embankment in Sverdlovsk.
-In February 1981, Yeltsin gave a speech to the 25th CPSU Congress and on the final day of the Congress was selected to join the Communist Party Central Committee.
+In February 1981, Yeltsin gave a speech to the 26th CPSU Congress and on the final day of the Congress was selected to join the Communist Party Central Committee.